insin/newforms/docs/quickstart.rst

 Form constructors are created using :js:func:`Form.extend()`.

-This takes an object containing form fields and any other properties to be added to the form's prototype, returning a Form constructor which inherits from :js:class:`BaseForm`.
+This takes an object containing form Fields and any other properties to be added to the form's prototype, returning a Form constructor which inherits from :js:class:`BaseForm`.